Steal Our 5 Cold Email Templates (Inspired by an Email Expert)

 [YOUR NAME]

-Example of this cold email
+Example of this template

 Subject: Before you leave for Thanksgiving